 - Servers that access Slack and process data

 As part of our security review process, we will assess the security of all parts of your infrastructure that are required to make the core functionality of your offering work in its intended manner (both the Slack parts, and yours).
 If a customer using your app can type something in your systems, and it can end up in Slack, or vice-versa, we need to take a look at your offering.

-We will perform the following on the applicable parts of your application:
+We reserve the right to perform the following on the applicable parts of your application:

 - Automated web application security scanning

 - Manual verification of proper authentication scope requests to ensure least-privilege design